paymill/paymill-documentation/guides/introduction/getting-started.html.md

 ### Conclusion

 You just saw how easy it is to integrate PAYMILL in your project.
-Remember, we've been using **Node.js** but the process would be exactly the same with any of the others supported languages.
+Remember, we've been using **PHP** but the process would be exactly the same with any of the others supported languages.

 There are many other features available.
 In a real-world case you would want to wait for the confirmation from the bank after making a transaction using **Webhooks** ...